johnfedoruk/bangular/aio/content/tutorial/toh-pt5.md

 ## Add the _AppRoutingModule_

-An Angular best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root `AppModule`.
+An Bangular best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root `AppModule`.

 By convention, the module class name is `AppRoutingModule` and it belongs in the `app-routing.module.ts` in the `src/app` folder.